nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     1. Other incorrect copy commands to try: `copy email`, `copy email n/x` (where x is a name not in the list of contacts), `copy phone t/y` (where y is a tag not in the list of contacts), `copy phone m/z` (where z is a module not in the list of modules)<br>
        Expected: Status message will be an error message.

-### Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_